-The table below sets forth certain information with respect to each person or entity known by the Company to be the beneficial owner of more than 5% of the Common Stock as of December 31, 1997 (based upon Schedule 13D and Schedule 13G filings by such persons with the Securities and Exchange Commission (the "Commission") for beneficial ownership at such date).
+The table below sets forth certain information with respect to each person or entity known by the Company to be the beneficial owner of more than 5% of the Common Stock as of December 31, 1998 (based upon Schedule 13D and Schedule 13G filings by such persons with the Securities and Exchange Commission (the "Commission") for beneficial ownership at such date).
+The percentages are calculated based on the amount of outstanding securities, excluding securities held by or for the account of the Company.

-TITLE OF CLASS NAME AND ADDRESS OF BENEFICIAL OWNER AMOUNT AND NATURE OF BENEFICIAL OWNERSHIP PERCENT OF CLASS Common Stock Loews Corporation 667 Madison Avenue New York, NY 10021-8087 70,100,000(1) 50.3%
+TITLE OF CLASS NAME AND ADDRESS OF BENEFICIAL OWNER AMOUNT AND NATURE OF BENEFICIAL OWNERSHIP PERCENT OF CLASS Common Stock Loews Corporation 667 Madison Avenue New York, NY 10021-8087 70,100,000(1) 51.6%